cotsapaslab/IMSGCexomechip/README.md

 + R v2.15 or later (including packages ggplot2 v2.2.1, mclust v5.4, GenABEL v1.8, qqman v0.1.4, dplyr v0.7.4)

 ### Running the pipeline
-The entire pipeline can be run from `main_wrapper.sh`, which calls the scripts included in this distribution to execute all twelve steps of our pipeline.
-There are detailed instructions for each step in the wrapper script.
+The entire pipeline can be run from `main.pipeline.sh`, which calls the scripts included in this distribution to execute all twelve steps of our pipeline.
+There are detailed instructions for each step in the script.
 User input is required at various stages:

-+ In Step 1, for each cohort you must first modify ~/IMSGCexomechip/1.basic_qc_pipeline/meta file.
++ In step 1,you must first modify the meta file.
+Exemplary meta file used in our analysis is in IMSGCexomechip/src/basic_qc/meta.
 Structure of meta file used   in this analysis is described in ~/IMSGCexomechip/1.basic_qc_pipeline/README.
-Meta file requires per cohort minimal and       maximal heterozygosity input.
-Values used in this QC are saved in ~/IMSGCexomechip/Per.cohort.minHet.maxHet.xlsx.
+You must provide path to your input zcall and gencall PLINK files and output directory.
+In addition, copy controls_bu.zip and controls.zip from our DropBox [link] and expand them to the /IMSGCexomechip/src/basic_qc/ before running the pipeline.

-+ In Step 1, for each thing you must do …
++ In step 2.2, careful inspection of cluster plots before outlier removal is advised.
-+ In Step 5, you must have the HLA variant file in the same directory …
++ In step 3.2, before running the PCA1_1KG_MSchip_exome_hg19.sh script on computer cluster, you must specify path to your copy of 1000 Genomes data (Phase 3), which should be in binary (bed/bim/fam) PLINK format and parsed per chromosome (e.g. chr1.bed/bim/fam, chr2.bed/bim/fam etc).
+These files are not provided in this distribution.

 ### Notes about options
 In step 12, note that the `+ logscale` option is required because the per-stratum association files list effect betas, NOT odds ratios (remember that `beta = ln(OR)` ).